adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

       storage: 10Gi
 ```

-Note the accessMode for this PVC is set to `ReadWriteMany` so the Kubernetes allows mounting this PVC on multiple pods.
+Note that `accessModes` for this PVC is set to `ReadWriteMany` so the Kubernetes allows mounting this PVC on multiple pods.

-Verifying persistent volume claim is created:
+Verify that the persistent volume claim is created:

 ```text
 kubectl get pvc